pullmanregional/prh-warehouse/docs/deploy_prefect_workers.md

 # Prefect Work Pool and Worker

-This spawns an actual process that polls the Prefect Server for work to do, and spawns subprocesses to run flows.
+Starting Prefect Worker creates an actual process that polls the Prefect Server for work to do, and spawns subprocesses to run flows.
 Each deployment (see above) is assigned to a work pool.

 Start a long running worker in the pool to activate it:
 ```